top of page

 A1 SLIDES-9 new-01.jpg

-The open space synthesis drawing indicated the overlapping open space systems existed in the city of Osaka.
-By decoding the open space patterns from historical, geographical, civic, and development perspectives, we categorize the open space in Osaka into the following five categories: castle & shrines, canals, boulevards, large parks, and Osaka ports.
-Each category was shaped and performed with natural and artificial water systems, religious and topography, political and commercial needs, as well as the previous world expositions.
-The goal is to find the interconnectedness between the five systems to create a connected open space system that strengthens the east-west connection from the city center to the site of the EXPO2025.
+The open space synthesis drawing illustrates the overlapping open space systems that exist in the city of Osaka.
+By analyzing the open space patterns from historical, geographical, civic, and developmental perspectives, we categorize the open spaces in Osaka into five categories: castles & shrines, canals, boulevards, large parks, and Osaka ports.
+Each category has been shaped and influenced by natural and artificial water systems, religious and topographical factors, political and commercial needs, as well as previous world expositions.
+The goal is to identify the interconnectedness between these five systems to create a cohesive open space network that strengthens the east-west connection from the city center to the site of EXPO 2025.

-From these typologies, we learned that the success of open space heavily depends on continuity and systematic network.
-However, these characters are the Bentencho Station area lacking.
-The open spaces around the station are fragmented, disconnected, and missing an interconnected network.
+From these typologies, we learned that the success of open spaces heavily depends on continuity and a systematic network.
+However, these characteristics are lacking in the Bentencho Station area.
+The open spaces around the station are fragmented, disconnected, and lack an interconnected network.

 Urban Open Space 02